Impact. That's what we're after.

 - The percentage of women working at least 15 hours a week dramatically increases after participating in the MOMS Partnership – from 15% at time of enrollment to 39% at six months after graduating from MOMS.

 Some of these findings come from a randomized controlled trial (RCT) conducted in 2012-2016 in New Haven public housing.
 The treatment condition was the MOMS Partnership -- specifically the Stress Management and job readiness courses, co-delivered by Community Mental Health Ambassadors and clinicians, as well as a facilitated connection to other social services and government benefits.
-The control condition was cognitive behavioral therapy (CBT) alone.
+The control group received the same MOMS experience but with no CMHAs.
 The findings showed that mothers receiving the MOMS Partnership interventions for depression had lower depressive symptoms, better lease compliance, and higher adherence to the intervention than mothers in the control cohort.